KHIT93/mailguardian/README.md

 Now we run `pip install -r requirements.txt` to install the necessary `python` packages and libraries that are required for the application to run.

 Next we need to install `WSGI` server to run our application.
-We do not provide one by default, but all our examples and prebuilt scripts asume that we will use `gunicorn`.
+We do provide `gunicorn` by default, All our examples and prebuilt scripts asume that we will use `gunicorn`.
+If you choose to use something different, it might be required to perform some changes to get it working

-You can install `gunicorn` with `pip install gunicorn`.

 #### Initializing the application and configuring your webserver